b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 Obviously, the ideal situation would be if the probabilities of both type I and type II errors were exactly 0 (no mistakes is always the best).
 The only problem is that this is not possible.
 In our tennis example one player won all six games, and still some small risk of a mistake existed (`tennisTheorProbs[6] =` `jl tennisTheorProbWin6games`).
 If you ever see a statistical package reporting p-value equal, e.g. 0.0000, then this is just rounding to 4 decimal places and not an actual zero.
 So what are the acceptable cutoff levels for $\alpha$ (probability of type I error) and $\beta$ (probability of type II error).

-The most popular choices for $\alpha$ are usually:
+The most popular choices for $\alpha$ cutoff values are:

 - 0.05, or
 - 0.01

 Actually, as far as I'm aware, the first of them ($\alpha = 0.05$) was initially proposed by [Ronald Fisher](https://en.wikipedia.org/wiki/Ronald_Fisher), a person sometimes named the father of XX-century statistics.
 This value was chosen arbitrarily and is currently frowned upon by some modern statisticians as being to lenient.
 Therefore, 0.01 is proposed as a more reasonable alternative.

-As regards $\beta$ its two most commonly accepted values are:
+As regards $\beta$ its two most commonly accepted cutoff values are:

 - 0.2, or
 - 0.1